Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

 \textbf{Results}

 \textbf{Reduction of the electronic kinetic energy.} Optical spectroscopy is a bulk-sensitive experimental technique for studying charge dynamics and electronic band structure of a material as it probes both itinerant charge carriers and interband transitions from occupied to empty states \cite{Basov3, Basov2, Basov1, QMSi, NLWang, Martin Dressel}.
 Here, to investigate electronic correlations and their effects on the previously predicted WSM state in FM Co$_{3}$Sn$_{2}$S$_{2}$, we measured the optical reflectance spectra \textit{R}($\omega$) of its single crystals at low temperatures with the electric field (\textit{E}) of the incident light parallel to the crystalline \textit{ab}-plane over a broad photon energy ($\omega$) range (see the details about the reflectance measurements and the sample growth in Methods section).
 Figure 1c depicts the \textit{R}($\omega$) of Co$_{3}$Sn$_{2}$S$_{2}$ single crystals measured at different temperatures.
 The \textit{R}($\omega$) at energies lower than 20 meV not only approach to unity, but also increase as the temperature decreases, which exhibits the optical response of a metal.
 Moreover, the real parts (i.e., $\sigma_{1}$(\emph{$\omega$})) of the \textit{ab}-plane optical conductivity of Co$_{3}$Sn$_{2}$S$_{2}$ in Fig. 1d, which were obtained by the Kramers-Kronig transformation of the \textit{R}($\omega$) (see Methods section), show Drude-like features of metals at energies lower than 20 meV.
 The Drude-like features in the low-energy parts of the $\sigma_{1}$(\emph{$\omega$}) and the fast-increasing value of the \textit{R}($\omega$) at low energies indicate the existence of itinerant charge carriers in Co$_{3}$Sn$_{2}$S$_{2}$, which provides an opportunity for studying the electronic correlation effect on the motion of the itinerant charge carriers.
-Furthermore, several peak-like features arising from interband transitions are present in the high-energy parts of the $\sigma_{1}$(\emph{$\omega$}).
-A comparison between the experimental interband-transition energies determined via the optical measurements and the theoretical interband-transition energies calculated without considering electronic correlations enables us to gain insights into the effect of electronic correlations on the bandwidth.
+Furthermore, several peak-like features arising from interband transitions are present in the high-energy parts of the $\sigma_{1}$(\emph{$\omega$}) (please see the possible relation between the decrease in the intensity of the peak-like feature and the absence of WSM phase in the paramagnetic (PM) state of this system in Supplementary Note 1).
+Comparing the energies and shapes of the experimental interband-transition-induced peak-like features with those of the peak-like features calculated without considering electronic correlations enables us to gain insights into the effect of electronic correlations on the bandwidth.